-Louise O’Keeffe who was abused by schoolteacher in the 1970s has spent 15 years trying to get justice for herself and other victims of school abuse.
-Photograph: Garrett White/Collins Court
+Ms O'Keeffe who was abused by schoolteacher, Leo Hickey in Dunderrow National School in West Cork in the 1970s has spent 15 years trying to get justice for herself and other victims of school abuse.

 After failing in the Irish courts to have the Department of Education found liable for Hickey’s abuse, she took her case to the European Court of Human Rights and won in 2014.

 Since then Ms O’Keeffe has criticised the government’s interpretation of the ECHR ruling where the state argued it was only liable where there had been a prior complaint of abuse against a teacher.

 Ms O’Keeffe said the government’s interpretation of the ECHR judgement was discriminatory in that it created two categories of abuse victims among those abused by school teachers.

 But just this month, Mr Justice Iarfhlaith O’Neill found the government had misrepresented the ECHR ruling when it came to operating a redress scheme for those abused by teachers in Irish schools.

 Mr Justice O’Neill, who carried out an independent assessment of the scheme, found that the state’s requirement that there be a prior complaint was “not compatible” with the ruling in Ms O’Keeffe’s case.

 Now Jim Nolan of the Cork Mother Jones Committee said that Ms O'Keeffe, a mother of two, was a worthy winner of the Spirit of Mother Jones Award which honours those who fight against injustice.

 Previous winners of the award, named in honour of Cork born US trade unionist, Mother Jones, include English solicitor, Gareth Peirce and Dublin based anti-homelessness activist, Fr Peter McVerry.